romerojunior/electronics/THEORY_RC.md

 | Electrolytic | Power filtering, DC blocking   | 1µF to 470µF        |

 #### Unit of measure (Farads)

+Converting Farads is important, since you can often find capacitor values written in different units, such as:

+`0.5uF = 500nF` or `1000pf = 1nF`

 | Unit Symbol | Unit Name      | Value in Farads (F)         | Multiplier (Scientific Notation) |
 |-------------|----------------|-----------------------------|-----------------------------------|